fabiolnh/observability/README.md

 Elastic Stack:

 ```
-Elasticsearch: search engine and analytics (too fast, working with index, scalable, distributed, apirest, website searchs, logging, etc)
+Elasticsearch: search engine and analytics (too fast, working with index, scalable, distributed, apirest, website searches, logging, etc)
 Kibana: elasticsearch data visualizer.
-It is to visualize logs, monitoring, operational intelligence.
-Integrated with the elasticsearch. aggregate and filter data. dashboards, interative graphics, maps,
+It is to visualize logs, monitoring, and operational intelligence.
+Integrated with the elasticsearch. aggregate and filter data. dashboards, interactive graphics, maps,
 Beats (included in the modern elastic stack.
-It was not used in the ELK Stack): It is integrated with the elasticstack. it is a data collector.
+It was not used in the ELK Stack): It is integrated with the elastic stack.
+It is a data collector.
 It sends the data to log stash or directly to elasticsearch.
 It collects logs, metrics, network data, audit data, uptime monitoring

 * Logstash: data processor. receive, transform and send data. (collect data in real time from several places). it transforms the data. *The use is being decreased.
 Rarely it is being used.
 It was replaced for the Beats
 ```